Markham District High School: Feeder schools

-The students attending the Gifted Program in elementary school living east of McCowan Road will go to Markham District to continue their gifted education.
+The students attending the Gifted Program in elementary school living anywhere in Markham will go to Markham District to continue their gifted education.

 School Boundaries

 Markham District High School is the 'home' secondary school for people within the following area.
 Students within the English public system in the following zone would go to Markham District unless they are enrolled in a special program or special circumstances apply.
 The boundaries are the City of Markham within the following zone: